jsiek/arete/README.md

 Let `amount` be the permission of the source pointer multiplied by the given percentage.
 Decrease the permission of the source pointer by `amount` and increase the permission of this pointer by `amount`.

-### Element Address

-Inputs: index (integer), percentage

-1. Create a new pointer whose `path` is a copy of this pointer's `path` but with the given index appended to the end.

-2. Transfer the given percentage from this pointer to the new one.
+If the permission of the source pointer becomes `0` and its `kill_when_zero` flag is true, then kill it.

 ### Upgrade

 If the pointer has a living lender, transfer all of the lender's permission to this pointer.
 Return `true` or `false` corresponding to whether this pointer's permission is equal to `1`.

+## Pointer Offset

+We sometimes need to delay the duplication of a pointer when using it to index into a tuple, which we accomplish with another pointer-like value called a *pointer offset*, which has the following fields.

+* `ptr` (a Pointer)
+* `offset` (an integer)

+A pointer offset acts like its underlying `ptr` but with the given `offset` appended to the end of its `path`.

 ## Closures